-A barium enema is a special X-ray exam used to detect changes or abnormalities in the large intestine (colon).
-There are two types of barium enema exams:
+A barium enema is an X-ray exam that can detect changes or abnormalities in the large intestine (colon).
+The procedure is also called a colon X-ray.

 An enema is the injection of a liquid into your rectum through a small tube.
 In this case, the liquid contains a metallic substance (barium) that coats the lining of the colon.
 Normally, an X-ray produces a poor image of soft tissues, but the barium coating results in a relatively clear silhouette of the colon.

 During a barium enema exam, air may be pumped into the colon.
 The air expands the colon and improves the quality of images.
 This is called an air-contrast (double-contrast) barium enema.

 Before a barium enema, your doctor will instruct you to completely empty your colon.

 - X-ray (radiography) — Lower GI tract.
 Radiological Society of North America. http://www.radiologyinfo.org/en/info.cfm?pg=lowergi.
 Accessed Jan.
 23, 2014.

 - Boland GWL, ed.
 Gastrointestinal Imaging: The Requisites.
 4th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2014. https://www.clinicalkey.com.
 Accessed Jan.
 24, 2014.

 - Barium enema examination.
 American Society of Radiologic Technologists. http://www.asrt.org/patients/learn-about-exams.
 Accessed Jan.
 23, 2014.